-Score explanation: The Ohio State University Wexner Medical Center website describes some interdisciplinary research Wexner Medical Center is conducting, such as a recent project to analyze the environmental impact of anesthesia gases during surgery.
-However, there is a lack of direct mentor contact information (aside from the general sustanability@osu.edu email) for students to reach out and get involved in these initiatives.
-This was the only related webpage to the above metric.
+The Ohio State University Wexner Medical Center website describes interdisciplinary research Wexner Medical Center is conducting, such as a recent project to analyze the environmental impact of anesthesia gases during surgery.
+This website also posts about advances made in campus initiatives by the Sustainability in Medicine student organization (and provides the general sustanability@osu.edu email).

-4. Does your medical school have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors?

-2 Yes, there is a student organization with faculty support at my medical school dedicated to planetary health or sustainability in healthcare.
-1 Yes, there is a student organization at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support.
-0 No, there is not a student organization at my institution dedicated to planetary health or sustainability in healthcare.
+- 4. Does your medical school have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors? - Yes, there is a student organization with faculty support at my medical school dedicated to planetary health or sustainability in healthcare. - Yes, there is a student organization at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support. - No, there is not a student organization at my institution dedicated to planetary health or sustainability in healthcare.

-Score Explanation: The Ohio State University College of Medicine Sustainability in Medicine (SiM) student group is an organization at the medical school dedicated to reducing the environmental impact of the Wexner Medical Center and College of Medicine directly through sustainable initiatives and indirectly through education on sustainable personal practices.
-This group receives funding from the Ohio State University and the Ohio State University College of Medicine student council, and is supported by faculty members Dr. Kathi Kemper, Laura Begue, and Dr. Claire Bollinger.
+The Ohio State University College of Medicine Sustainability in Medicine (SiM) student group is an organization at the medical school dedicated to reducing the environmental impact of the Wexner Medical Center and College of Medicine directly through sustainable initiatives and indirectly through education on sustainable personal practices.
+This group receives funding from the Ohio State University and the Ohio State University College of Medicine student council, and is supported by numerous faculty members as well as dedicated COM faculty member time.